Spinal Stenosis Surgery Options

 This involves removing the roof of the bone overlying the spinal canal and thickened ligaments.
 The soft tissues such as the hypertrophic ligamentum flavum are peeled off the thecal sac and out of the neuroforamen in order to decompress the nerves.

-But still, if a patient is reasonably well to perform his or her duties then they shouldn't go for such surgery unless it is their last option.
+But still, if an individual is reasonably well to perform his or her duties then they shouldn't go for such surgery unless it is their last option.
 Also, take note that an interlaminar implant is a non-fusion U-shaped device which is placed between two bones in the lower back that helps to maintain the motion of your spine.
 It also keeps the spine stable after lumbar decompressive surgery.

 Laminoplasty is an orthopedic or neurosurgical surgical procedure for treating spinal stenosis by relieving pressure that is being felt on a person's spinal cord.
 This procedure involves cutting the lamina (on both sides of the affected vertebrae) and then moving on to swinging the freed flap of bone open thus relieving the pressure on the spinal cord.